#Hyakíntha Ritual: The The Heortē

 Lord Phoebus He who shines light into our darkness, He who brings music to our souls.
 Who would we be without your graces?
 Who would we be without your love?
 Oh sweet Lord of all we hold dear - You have been with us - all the days of our lives Waiting patiently for our devotion.
 And we are here- Knees bent, Eyes closed, Heart open.
 We are for you, Lord Apollo - We are for you.

-I invite you all to listen to this music, and think of Lord Apollo, and Lord Hyacinthus.
-Think of how they love, though interrupted by fate, is everlasting.
+I invite you all to listen to this music, and think of Lord Apollo, and Prince Hyacinthus.
+Think of how their love, though interrupted by fate, is everlasting.
 Think of how their dedication to each other is not diminished by their loving of others.
 Love is boundless, it is joy and lust and adventure - but it is also work and struggle and pain.
 All that is, is imperfect, even the Gods.
 Love is imperfection; love exists in multitudes; love is the power we feel here today.

 While today we celebrate romantic love, platonic love is just as powerful - and love need not be romantic to be worth the effort.